 Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

 response/attendance comments received not accepted applicable)

 and reasons

 Hearings/Meetings

-were held separately
+Minorities were held separately

 in the following

-Minorities jurisdictions: Town of
+Persons with jurisdictions: Town of

-1 Hollywood, Town of See Appendix A for Not applicable
+1 D. Idda Advantage disabilities Hollywood, Town of See Appendix A for Net andicale

-1 Public Meeting Persons with Ravenel, Town of comments Not applicable
+1 Public Meeting Ravenel, Town of comments Not applicable

-disabilities Awendaw, Town of
+Residents of Public Awendaw, Town of

-Lincolnville, Town of
+and Assisted Lincolnville, Town of

-Mount Pleasant, and
+Housing Mount Pleasant,

-Town of James Island
+Town of James Island.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) Minorities Persons with disabilities Charleston County invited citizens to attend public hearings on Thursday, March 27, 2025, at City of North Charleston Council Chambers and on and reasons 2 Newspaper Ad Non- targeted/broad community Residents of Public and Assisted Housing Tuesday, May 27, 2025 at Charleston County Council Chambers, as well as comment on a draft of Annual Action Plan (comment period May 1 - June 1, 2025).
+See Appendix A for comments Not applicable

-Charleston County

-invited citizens to

-Minorities attend public

-Millorities hearings on

-Dorcons with Thursday, March 28, Not applicable

-Persons with disabilities 2024, at City of North

-Charleston Council See Appendix A for

-Chambers and on

-2 Newspaper Ad Non- targeted/broad Tuesday, April 9,

-2024 at Charleston comments

-community County Council

-Residents of Public Chambers, as well as

-comment on a draft

-and Assisted of Annual Action Plan

-Housing (comment period

-April 11 - May 11,

-2024).

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Public Hearing Minorities Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Charleston County citizens held two public hearings on Thursday, March 28, 2024, at City of North Charleston Council Chambers and on Tuesday, April 9, 2024 at Charleston County Council Chambers.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Public Hearing Minorities Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Charleston County citizens held two public hearings on Thursday, March 27, 2025, at City of North Charleston Council Chambers and on Tuesday, May 27, 2025 at Charleston County Council Chambers.
 See Appendix A for comments Not applicable